-- low volume

-- low speed

-- parking adjacent to kerb

-requires minor planters to separate

-- outdoor dining from traffic

-- Pedestrian traffic rates are identified in the on the Area Management System Permit Areas for Outdoor Dining & Goods Display Areas on the Footpath Map contained within the North Sydney Outdoor Dining and Goods Display Policy

-- P2 Despite the above requirements, each situation shall be assessed on its merits.
+- low volume - low speed - parking adjacent to kerb - requires minor planters to separate outdoor dining from traffic - Pedestrian traffic rates are identified in the on the Area Management System Permit Areas for Outdoor Dining & Goods Display Areas on the Footpath Map contained within the North Sydney Outdoor Dining and Goods Display Policy - P2 Despite the above requirements, each situation shall be assessed on its merits.
 An increased setback may be required to achieve appropriate levels of safety for pedestrians, patrons and/or drivers.
-Alternatively a decreased setback may be permitted, but only where a barrier to Council's satisfaction is installed that ensures the safety of pedestrians and patrons alike.

-- P3 Minimum setback to specific street infrastructure and furniture is to be provided in accordance with Tables B-8.2 and B-8.3.
+Alternatively a decreased setback may be permitted, but only where a barrier to Council's satisfaction is installed that ensures the safety of pedestrians and patrons alike. - P3 Minimum setback to specific street infrastructure and furniture is to be provided in accordance with Tables B-8.2 and B-8.3.

-Object Setback

-General Items

-Trees and tree plots; front of public seating; rubbish bins; bicycle hoops, parking signs; parking meters; phone boxes; bus stop shelters 900mm
+TABLE B-8.2: Minimum setback to street infrastructure and furniture Object Setback General Items Trees and tree plots; front of public seating; rubbish bins; bicycle hoops, parking signs; parking meters; phone boxes; bus stop shelters 900mm Essential Services Fire hydrants; hose reel cupboards; fire exit doors; fire equipment stores; substations; communication poles Other items Bollards; way finding signs, back of public seating 500mm Items not listed above See Table B-8.3

-Essential Services

-Fire hydrants; hose reel cupboards; fire exit doors; fire equipment stores; substations; communication poles

-Other items Bollards; way finding signs, back of public seating 500mm

-Items not listed above See Table B-8.3